junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 Heaven is heavily guarded, nowadays.
 By Raphael's troops and his loyalists.
 Cas's army is on the far periphery of the Heaven, still gathering around but far too few in number and in power.
-Going in the private chamber area where the souls are secured is no less than suicide mission.
+Going into the private chamber area where the souls are secured is no less than suicide mission.
 He goes anyway.

 Sneaking into the white corridor reflected by too bright light from all four directions, he looks for the names on the doors.
 With everyone that has a last name "Winchester", he finds John and Mary, he finds Henry, their distant cousins from other branches, people not related but has the same last name.
 But there is no Dean.
 In all the human history with all the human named "Winchester", there is no "Dean" in the Heaven, born 1979, died 2010.
 Not in John and Mary's chamber, not anywhere.

 "What's the matter, lost your little human pet?"
 A patrol angel notices him, approaching.
 Raphael's man.

-Cas slides his Angel Blade into grip, ready to fight.
+Cas slides his angel blade into grip, ready to fight.
 The angel throws himself at him, young and unexperienced.
 Cas throws his blade out, right into his chest.
-The angel burst into bright light and lumps into nothing but a pile of vessel.
+The angel bursts into bright light and lumps into nothing but a pile of vessel.

 Cas sighs, eyeing the corridor that doesn't have the person he came looking for, picking up the Blade and rushing to the other side.